-1.1 This report details the planned capital investment for non housing services, which as well as covering a range of Corporate projects encapsulates projects across all service areas within the Council with the exception of Council Housing.
-The resources available to support investment include, prudential borrowing and capital grants as well as contributions from revenue, partners and external funding bodies.
+1.1 This report details the planned capital investment for non housing services, which as well as covering a range of Corporate projects includes projects across all service areas within the Council with the exception of Council Housing.
+The resources available to support investment include prudential borrowing and capital grant as well as contributions from revenue, partners and external funding bodies.

-On the 12 December 2018 the Scottish Government published the draft Scottish Government budget for 2019/20, with the provisional local government finance settlement being published on 17 December 2018.
-The proposed capital grant for Renfrewshire Council in 2019/20 is £15.341 million, of which £0.240 million is specific grant relating to cycling and walking safer streets.
-In addition, £3.231 million deferred from the 2016/17 settlement which has already been included within previous years Capital Plans has been confirmed as due to be distributed in 2019/210.
-Further to the £18.752 million of capital above, £5.100 million of specific capital grant has been allocated to support the expansion of Early Years Education and Childcare provision.
-Associated investment proposals will be subject to appropriate reporting as the expansion planning and funding distribution for Early Years progresses in consultation with the Scottish Government.
+On 6 February 2020 the Scottish Government published the draft Scottish Government budget for 2020/21, with the provisional local government finance settlement as outlined in Finance Circular 1/2020 also being published on 6 February 2020.
+The proposed capital grant for Renfrewshire Council in 2020/21 outlined in the Circular is £12.337 million, of which £0.292 million is specific grant relating to cycling and walking safer streets (CWSS).
+Further to the £12.045 million of general capital grant above, £3.600 million of specific capital grant has also been allocated to support the expansion of Early Years Education and Childcare provision.
+Associated early years investment proposals will continue to be subject to appropriate reporting through the Education and Children's Services Policy Board as the expansion planning and funding distribution for Early Years progresses.